tuutti/commerce_paytrail/README.md

 To mitigate this issue, you can either:

 1. Disable the `Collect billing information` setting from Payment gateway settings to completely disable billing information form.
-2. Remove `commerce_paytrail.request_builder_subscriber` service.
+2. Remove `commerce_paytrail.billing_information_collector` service.
 This prevents Drupal from sending the payment information to Paytrail, but the payment information is still collected to Drupal.

-The service can be removed by calling `$container->removeDefinition('commerce_paytrail.request_builder_subscriber')` in your service provider.
+The service can be removed by calling `$container->removeDefinition('commerce_paytrail.billing_information_collector')` in your service provider.
 See https://www.drupal.org/docs/drupal-apis/services-and-dependency-injection/altering-existing-services-providing-dynamic-services for more information.

 ## Maintainers